CraftySalamander/RTS_Overlay/Readme.md

 More options are available in this settings file (police font, size of the images...).
 Click on [Configure hotkeys](pictures/common/action_button/gears.png), then on `Open settings folder` to find it.
 You can edit it (JSON format) with any text editor and reload it (using the [Load settings](pictures/common/action_button/load.png) button or by quitting and relaunching the application).

-In the settings file, you can define mouse buttons to perform the same actions as the hotkeys.
-You can define it in the *"mouse_buttons"* field (see *"accepted_values"* in this settings file section).

 Build order selection
 ---------------------